vijithamittapalli/Accenous-Integrals-Intern-Assessment-7-morning/README.md

-This assessement is made inorder for Accenous Intern program
+The assessment is designed for the Accenture Intern Program